BfArM-MVH/grz-tools/README.md

 For detailed installation and usage instructions, please refer to the [grz-cli README](packages/grz-cli/README.md).

+## Development setup
+See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on setting up a development environment.

 ## Legacy Information

 Previous grz-cli repository content is still available in the `archive/pre-monorepo` branch.